-(a) GENERAL REQUIREMENTS
+- (a) GENERAL REQUIREMENTS

-(1) REGIONAL AND LOCAL WDAS:
+- (1) REGIONAL AND LOCAL WDAS:

-(A) Identify the regions and the local WDAs designated in the State
+- (A) Identify the regions and the local WDAs designated in the State

-In order to best serve Montanans and meet the workforce needs of the state, the State has a waiver for its state board to carry out the roles and responsibilities of its two local boards.
+In order to best serve Montanans and meet the workforce needs of the state, Montana operates under a waiver as a single workforce planning area.
 Given the state's vast geography, low population and tri-agency structure housing the WIOA core programs, each partner issues policy to their local service sites.
 However, with the passage of WIOA, the core partners; health and human services, education, and economic development partners are working together to ensure that services are coordinated and aligned; including participation in partner conferences and joint strategy and planning activities.

 The resolution of Montana's CEP/BOS issues requires that Montana maintain the original boundaries of the CEP.
 Therefore, funding for adult, dislocated worker, and youth programs does take into account the local area in its allocation.
-All administrative funding, service delivery coordination, policy development and federal reporting occur on a statewide level.
-With a large geographic state that includes vast remote areas, the service delivery across the state benefits from statewide planning.
-As such, Montana has designated the entire state as one planning region.
+The SWIB serves as both the local and state board for all statewide planning purposes.